Where are you anyway?

 Can I just drop in to see the space?

 We offer tours at set times each day: see this page for a listing.
-If you would like to arrange a specialized tour or have a large group, please contact us at the email provided on that page.
+If you would like to arrange a specialized tour or have a large group, please email us at contact [at] asylum [dot] com.

 During our Staffed Hours, you can use a day pass and sign up for classes, membership, and space rental.